 Promptness is a requirement for all schedules and details.
 The Academy uses military time (the 24-hour clock) and all schedules are listed by this time.
 Schedules will be posted on the class message board and are subject to frequent change.
 In addition to scheduled classes, Cadets will be given assignments to assist in the daily operation of the Academy.
-Each Cadet must endeavor to give his or her best effort when assigned a detail.
+Each Cadet must give his or her best effort to complete an assigned detail.